 When it's apple season here in Northern California, we are picking and processing daily from our trees (3 trees, 15 varieties).
-Of the many apple recipes we have on the site, this is one of my favorites.
+Of the many apple recipes we have on the site, this fresh apple cake is one of my favorites.

-Mrs. Paxton’s Apple Bundt Cake Recipe
+Fresh Apple Bundt Cake

 You can also make muffins with this recipe.
 Standard muffin tins, 24 muffins, 25 minutes bake time.